kintel/csg-demo/CSG-notes.md

 next section).

 ### Clip transparent areas
-d

 Since the Z buffer only contains the front-most depth values, we need to detect subtractions which penetrate though the object so we can see through it.
 This is quite trivial:

-o1.
-Mark visible _back fragments_ of intersections (mark using stencil buffer)
+1. Mark visible _back fragments_ of intersections (mark using stencil buffer)
 2. Reset Z buffer where stencil is set.
 Render a quad with maximum depth.

 The result is a Z buffer which correctly represents the entire product.